-- 1. The June long-weekend is celebrated as the Queen's Birthday but for many years until 1986 the weekend was also colloquially known as (what) Night? - 2.
-An incidental burglary on the night of 17 June 1972 had repercussions that within a couple of months turned into one of the greatest scandals in US politics and led to the resignation of which US President?
+1. The June long-weekend is celebrated as the Queen's Birthday but for many years until 1986 the weekend was also colloquially known as (what) Night?
+2. An incidental burglary on the night of 17 June 1972 had repercussions that within a couple of months turned into one of the greatest scandals in US politics and led to the resignation of which US President? - 3.
+Name the building complex where the burglary took place? - 4.
+What do the initials RSL abbreviate?

-- 3. Name the building complex where the burglary took place? - 4.
-What do the initials RSL abbreviate? - 5.
-True or False: Aboriginals first served in the armed forces in World War Two? - 6.
-Using a letter from the alphabet,t name a local Lennox brand producing custom sun protection apparel? - 7.
-The more contemporary use of the word Goth is shortened version of what word? - 8.
-During the Roman Empire a Goth would have occupied what region? - 9.
-Australian author who wrote the children's book The magic Pudding? - 10.
-Both mythological horses, what distinguishes Pegasus from a unicorn?
+5. True or False: Aboriginals first served in the armed forces in World War Two?
+6. Using a letter from the alphabe,t name a local Lennox brand producing custom sun protection apparel?
+7. The more contemporary use of the word Goth is shortened version of what word?
+8. During the Roman Empire a Goth would have occupied what region?
+9. Australian author who wrote the children's book The magic Pudding?
+10. Both mythological horses, what distinguishes Pegasus from a unicorn?

+NORTHERN RIVERS DEMOLITION & ASBESTOS

+Safety, Integrity, Responsibility

+- -DEMOLITION -ASBESTOS REMOVAL & TESTING

+- -EXCAVATION

-NORTHERN RIVERS DEMOLITION & ASBESTOS Safety, Integrity, Responsibility - DEMOLITION - ASBESTOSREMOVAL & TESTING - EXCAVATION - RESIDENTIAL & COMMERCIAL - RECYCLED TIMBER W: www.northernriversdemolition.com.au E: sam@northernriversdemolition.com.au P: 0403 427 262 Asbestos Lic: AD213378
+- -RESIDENTIAL & COMMERCIAL -RECYCLED TIMBER

+W: www.northernriversdemolition.com.au E: sam@northernriversdemolition.com.au P: 0403 427 262 Asbestos Lic: AD213595 Demolition Lic: AD213378
-A night of fun and film

-The Lennox Wave and The Ballina Wave have teamed up with The Rotary Club of Ballina-On-Richmond for a night of fun, film and fundraising.
+A night of fun and film The Lennox Wave and The Ballina Wave have teamed up with The Rotary Club of Ballina-On-Richmond for a night of fun, film and fundraising.
 Be one of the first to watch the new Baz Luhrmann blockbuster Elvis, a film which explores the life and music of Elvis Presley (Austin Butler), seen through the prism of his complicated relationship with his enigmatic manager Colonel Tom Parker (Tom Hanks).
 The story delves into the complex dynamic between Presley and Parker spanning over 20 years, from Presley's rise to fame to his unprecedented stardom, against the backdrop of the evolving cultural landscape and loss of innocence in America.
 Festivities will kick off with an Elvis look-alike competition, Elvis sound-alike competition and tunes by our guest DJ.
 All profits will be donated to the Byron Bay Wildlife Hospital.

-When: Monday 27 June

-Time: 5pm - festivities begin 7pm - movie starts

-Where: Ballina Fair Cinema

-Tickets: ballinafaircinema.com.au or ph: 6686 9600.
+When: Monday 27 June Time: 5pm - festivities begin 7pm - movie starts Where: Ballina Fair Cinema Cost: \$25 - includes movie, nibbles and welcome drink.
+Tickets:ballinafaircinema.com.au or call ph: 02 6686 9600.